solarsnake/coveralls-demo-ruby/README.md

 ## 3. Add tests and see coverage change

 <details>
-  <summary>Now, let's add more tests and see how coverage changes.</summary>
+  <summary>Do it:</summary>

 ---

+Now, let's add more tests and see how coverage changes.

 To "add" tests, simply un-comment the test of the second method in `ClassOne`: